 There are different ways of learning the MM, including in-person or online in the comfort of your own home.
 Each involves instruction from a MM trained healthcare professional.

 Cost varies depending on the learning method and instructor preference.
 See the below link for a list of teachers.
 There are MM teachers in the U.S and Canada.
 Find Local Instructors on the Marquette classes page linked here.

 The Marquette Institute for NFP has released an App and newly designed website.
 The App is free and links to both the android and iOS versions can be found on their homepage.

 As with other methods of natural family planning, benefits of the MM include high effectiveness, shared responsibility between spouses, enhanced communication, no health risks, and environmental stewardship, among others.
 The MM provides users with several signs for crosschecking, yet can be simplified so that only one sign is monitored, depending on user preference.
 The greatest benefit is that users are encouraged to more fully learn and imitate the love of Christ through the practice of NFP—a love that is free, total, faithful, and fruitful!

 The additional sign made available through the self-monitoring of female hormones gives women and couples greater confidence in crosschecking various signs of fertility using the algorithm.
 Again, the MM can be simplified, and users can choose to monitor only one sign—they have the option of using additional signs if desired.
 Online charting is available with professional instruction from health professionals trained in the MM.
 The app for the IPhone and Android are now available for use.
 For more information, go to the Marquette Institute for Natural Family Planning website, which is available in English or Spanish:

 Batrice Adcock, MSN, RN

-Mary Schneider, MSN, FNP-BC, CLC
+Mary Schneider, MSN, FNP-BC